OISF/suricata/doc/userguide/rules/http-keywords.rst

 Using the HTTP specific sticky buffers provides a way to efficiently inspect specific fields of the HTTP protocol.
-After specifying a sticky buffer in a rule it should be followed by one or more doc:`payload-keywords`.
+After specifying a sticky buffer in a rule it should be followed by one or more :doc:`payload-keywords`.

 Many of the sticky buffers have legacy variants in the older "content modifier" notation.
 See :ref:`rules-modifiers` for more information.
 As a